Curate: Catholic Church

 In the Catholic Church, the English word curate is used for a priest assigned to a parish in a position subordinate to that of the parish priest.
 The parish priest (or often, in the United States, the pastor or minister) is the priest who has canonical responsibility for the parish.
-He may be assisted by one or more other priests, referred to as curates, assistant priests, parochial vicars, or (in America) associate/assistant pastors.
+He may be assisted by one or more other priests, referred to as curates, assistant priests, parochial vicars, or (in America) associate or assistant pastors.

 Anglican Communion

-In the Church of England today, "curate" refers to priests (or, in the first year, transitional deacons) who are in their first post after ordination (usually for four years), and are completing their training (not unlike an apprenticeship).
-The technical term "curate", as found in the 1662 Book of Common Prayer, meant the incumbent of a benefice, that is the person licensed by the diocesan bishop to the "cure of souls", who, depending on how the benefice income was raised and distributed, was a rector, a vicar, or a perpetual curate.
+In the Church of England today, curate refers to priests (or, in the first year, transitional deacons) who are in their first post after ordination (usually for four years), and are completing their training (not unlike an apprenticeship).
+The technical term curate, as found in the 1662 Book of Common Prayer, meant the incumbent of a benefice, that is the person licensed by the diocesan bishop to the "cure of souls", who, depending on how the benefice income was raised and distributed, was a rector, a vicar, or a perpetual curate.
 A vicar arises when a rectory was sold to lay rectors, which would often be a monastic house (such as abbey) or university college; a perpetual curacy where another priest or senior cleric has long-term control of the parish finances, granting an agreed stipend and general powers to the curate, albeit of theoretically of the same job security, below.